charliecalvert/CloudNotes/Assignments/Prog219Midterm2016.md

 **Figure 01**: _Note the three bootstrap panels used to display the data in the energy types page._

+We may work on this page more later, but for the midterm, it should look something like this.

+## Energy Types

+The details of your design are up to you, but you should be sure certain functionality is present.
+In other words, be creative about the way it looks, but be sure your page contains these features:

+- The permanent elements from index.jade such as the menu and the title **Solar Explorer**.
+- A title for the loaded page: **Energy Types**
+- A dynamic record count showing how the length of the array you loaded (7008)
+- The ability to iterate over all 7008 records
+- A static list of all the unique MSN types

 Note that my static MSN list and iterable record list are shown inside of bootstrap panels.
 You don't have to use them, but it is a reasonable way to organize a page.
+Here is some of the code from my jade file for creating the panels:

 <pre>
 h1 Energy Types